Hard Skills vs. Soft Skills: What's the Difference?

 Soft skills are personal habits and traits that shape how you work, on your own and with others.
 Effective communication, for example, is a key soft skill many employers seek.
 Some others include dependability, effective teamwork and active listening.

 Soft skills are essential to your career and as you search for jobs.
-While hard skills necessary to successfully perform technical tasks in a job, soft skills are necessary to create a positive and functional work environment.
+While hard skills are necessary to successfully perform technical tasks in a job, soft skills are necessary to create a positive and functional work environment.
 For this reason, employers often seek individuals who possess proven soft and hard skills.
 Some employers may prefer to select candidates who have a stronger set of soft skills over hard skills, as soft skills are at times more difficult to develop.

-For example, you may be seeking a job in Human Resources but lack prior knowledge of data analysis tools.
+For example, you may be seeking a job in human resources but lack prior knowledge of data analysis tools.
 If you have references that can attest to the effectiveness of your soft skills, such as empathy, open-mindedness and communication, an employer may choose you over another candidate whose hard skills are stronger but who lacks the same level of soft skills.

 Soft skills list